amigavision/AmigaVision/README.md

 The optimal `vsync_adjust` setting in `MiSTer.ini` will depend on your HDMI display.
 A setting of `2` ensures the lowest possible latency, but it may come at the cost of a short period of no video or audio on video mode changes — something Amiga games and demos do quite often.
 Setting `vsync_adjust` to `1` introduces a buffer that will smooth over most of these changes, although it will add a frame of latency.

-### Dynamic cropping *&* 5× scaling on 1080p/4K displays
+### 5×PAL overscaling on 1080p/4K displays

 A unique feature of the Amiga (Minimig) core on MiSTer is the ability to do viewport cropping.
 By default the full overscan area will be fed to the HDMI scaler, resulting in huge borders for most content.
 But fear not!
 AmigaVision leverages the custom `vadjust` feature of the core to dynamically apply viewport settings on a per-game basis.
 This depends on MiSTer's "shared folder" functionality, which is enabled in AmigaVision if the "games/Amiga/shared" directory exists.
 So, make sure you copied all the archive contents as described in the Setup section.

-Also note that dynamic cropping *only* applies if you are using 1080p output.
+Also note that overscale *only* applies if you are using 1080p output.
 Most Amiga games fit on the screen using 5× zoom in this resolution.
 Any other resolution or analog output is *not* affected by dynamic viewport cropping, as it only makes sense for 1080p/4K 16:9 displays.

 With dynamic vadjust enabled, most titles will enjoy a nicely centered viewport at a perfect 5× scale using 1080p output resolution, by cropping the viewport to 216 lines.
 Games using more than 216 active video lines will instead get a perfect 4× scale by applying a 270 line crop.